projectcapsule/capsule/docs/operator/use-cases/taint-namespaces.md

 ```

 # What’s next
-See how Bill, the cluster admin, can assign multiple tenants to the same owner.
-[Multiple tenants owned by the same user]().
+See how Bill, the cluster admin, can assign multiple tenants to Alice.
+[Assign multiple tenants to an owner](./multiple-tenants.md).